OpenRakis/Spice86/README.md

 - X86 Paging (virtual memory) is not implemented.

 Graphics:
-- Text modes, VGA, EGA, and CGA are entirely or partially implemented.
+- Text modes, VGA, EGA, and CGA are implemented.
-- Some text modes are not implemented.

 DOS:
 - Part of int 21 is implemented.
 Identifies itself as dos 5.0 for now.